rdozzi/evaluate-news-nlp-app-rd-oct2020/README.md

 ### Install *dotenv* dependency and create a *.env* folder

-Personal API keys like passwords and other information are both sensitive and confidential and ***should not*** be visible to the public.
+Personal API keys like passwords and other sensitive information are confidential and ***should not*** be visible to the public.
 To maintain anonymity and accessibility of your personal API key, go to the *root* directory of your project and create a *.env* folder.

 >mkdir *.env*

 Within your Integrated Development Environment (IDE), go into the *package.json* file and look for *dotenv* in your list of dependencies.
-If it not present, go back to your terminal and install the *dotenv* dependency as follows:
+If it is not present, go back to your terminal and install the *dotenv* dependency as follows:

 >npm install dotenv

-Within the .env file, create a variable **"API_KEY="** and add the API key from MeaningCloud below.
+Within the .env file, create a variable **"API_KEY="** and add the API key from MeaningCloud as shown below.

 >API_KEY=123456789ABCDEFGHI

 ### Running the Program

-This program comes with <em>Test</em>, <em>Development</em>, and <em>Production</em> modes.
-These <em>run</em> scripts are shown in the package.json document
+This program comes with *Test*, *Development*, and *Production* modes.
+These *run* scripts are shown in the package.json document.

 To run testing modules of the application, within terminal go to the working directory for this project and type:

 >npm run test

-To run the project in <em>Development</em> mode, type:
+To run the project in *Development* mode, type:

 >npm run build-dev (The page will launch automatically)

-To run the project in <em>Production</em> mode, type:
+To run the project in *Production* mode, type:

 >npm run build-prod (To create the distribution file)